sillygoose/cs_esphome/README.md

 <a id='whats-new'></a>

 ## What's new
+- updated Docker contaainer to use Ubuntu Jammy
 - reduced CPU use by batching sensors
 - create database pruning predicates in the YAML configuration file: [Pruning database entries](#pruning-database)
 - set the initial value of the utility meter: [Setting the utility meter](#setting-utility-meter)